zd333/dntsc/README.md

 ### On-time needed actions

 1. add your user to `docker` group by running `sudo usermod -a -G docker $USER` (this gives ability to access docker engine without `sudo`)
-1. completely log out of your account and log back in (if in doubt, reboot!)
+1. completely log out from your account and log back in (if in doubt, reboot!)
 1. prepare `.env` file with development configuration values; this file is git-ignored and thus is missing after you pulled the repo, use `.env-example` as reference (most example values are for dev mode)
-1. Create very platform owner - follow steps [Creating platform owner](#creating-platform-owner)
+1. Create platform owner - follow steps [Creating platform owner](#creating-platform-owner)

 ### Launching project in dev mode